Interplay of strong correlations and covalency in ionic band insulators: Numerical results and Discussion

-The non-interacting spectral function A($\omega$)=$\rho_{1\sigma}(\omega)+\rho_{2\sigma}(\omega)$ plotted in figure~\ref{fig:fig5.7} for $x$ = 0.5 has finite DOS at Fermi level and the value is 0.7797, which is good agreement with the analytical expression of $\sqrt{2}\rho(-V)$ i.e., non-interacting ground state is a metal.

-Fermi-level spectral weight $\tilde{A}_{1\sigma}$ as a function of U for different temperatures plotted in figure~\ref{fig:fig5.8}.
-At low temperature ($\beta$=128) as we increase U, there is a minimum in $\tilde{A}_{1\sigma}$ before the system went to a MI state and the highest value of 0.6 in $\tilde{A}_{1\sigma}$ reached at $\frac{U}{W}$=1.1.
-The extrapolation of $\tilde{A}_{1\sigma}$ to U = 0 axis confirms there is a finite weight at Fermi-level.
-There are two metallic regions one is at small $\frac{U}{W}$($<$0.5) another one is at large $\frac{U}{W}$(=1.1).
-An interaction induced band insulator has emerged in between these two metallic regions, and MI state is at large U values.
-As a function of temperature, the minimum of $\tilde{A}_{1\sigma}$ which has observed at low-temperature starts filling up.
+Now we investigate the Fermi-level spectral weight $\tilde{A}_{1\sigma}$ as a function of U for different temperatures plotted in Fig.~\ref{fig:x0.5_aw0}.
+At low temperature ($\beta$=150), as we increase U, there is a minimum in $\tilde{A}_{1\sigma}$ before it reaches its highest value of $0.6$ at $\frac{U}{W}\sim 1.15$, and then the system goes to a MI state.
+The extrapolation of $\tilde{A}_{1\sigma}$ to the $U = 0$ axis confirms that there is a finite weight at the Fermi-level.
+This data suggests the existence of two metallic regions at low temperatures, one of them occurs for $\frac{U}{W}< 0.5$, and the